OUDSL/arcgisstorymaps/index.md

 ## Story Maps Cascade

 Another Story Map that is worth exploring is the Cascade option.
-The Cascade creator has slightly different functionality, so let's dive in.
+The Cascade creator has slightly different functionality, so let's dive right in.
 From the **My Stories** page, select **Create Story**, and select the Cascade option in the window.

 ![ArcGIS Cascade Menu](images/cascade_1.PNG)